 By the end of Day Two, I was a gibbering wreck.
-I was totally spent.
+Totally spent.
 Exhausted.
 Beaten.
 Hungry.
 Proud.
 Dazed and confused.
 I haven’t been that tired after a day on the bike since... erm, I actually can’t remember when.
 Maybe the Marmotte?
-At least then I could form a coherent sentence afterwards.
+But at least then I could form a coherent sentence afterwards.

 How had it come to this?

 My first recollection is hitting breakfast hard.
 Very hard.
-While some went for porridge, poached eggs or fruit and yoghurt, fuelling the right way; I circled the morning buffet station like an emaciated hyena sniffing out a wildebeest carcass.
-Bacon, sausages, fried eggs, black pudding, beans, mushrooms, hash browns.
+While some sensibly went for porridge, poached eggs or fruit and yoghurt, I circled the morning buffet station like an emaciated hyena sniffing out a wildebeest carcass.
+Bacon, sausages, fried eggs, black pudding, beans, mushrooms, hash browns, croissants and coffee.
 Followed by round two of the same.
-Followed by pain after pain au chocolat, croissants and at least two pots of coffee.

-Day One had taught us all a lesson in riding within oneself.
+Once on the bike I managed to show a little more restraint.
 There was no breakaway for the peloton to pull back, no dropping of the hammer from the off.
 Just a gentle coast into Kendal town centre before the climbing began.
 Beast Banks.
-Only 400m at 7.3% but something to wake up achy thighs and give a taster for what was to come.
+Only 400m at 7.3% but enough to wake up some achy thighs.

-To go in to too much detail about Gummer’s How, Torver, Kiln Bank Cross and Woodside would nearly be as punishing on my pathetically slow, two-forefinger typing skills as it was on my legs, so I’ll keep it brief.
+To go in to too much detail about Gummer’s How, Torver, Kiln Bank Cross and Woodside would be nearly as punishing on my two-forefinger typing skills as it was on my legs, so I’ll keep it brief.

-The bro would forewarn us with a “You’ll hate me for this next bit.
+The bro forewarned us “You’ll hate me for this next bit.
 I’m sorry.”
-We’d question the sincerity of his apology and indeed briefly hate him.
-The odd “What the fuck is that?” would be heard as the road pitched up to 20%+ gradients.
-Then the pain would fade and we’d slowly start to forgive him as we we were rewarded with spectacular glimpses of, say, the shimmering Lake Windermere, serene Coniston or the Cumbrian coastline.
-Until the next one, where the same scene was replayed in agonising slow motion.
+And we did indeed hate him.
+The odd “What the fuck is that?” was heard as the road pitched up to 20%+ gradients.
+The pain would fade as we were rewarded with spectacular glimpses of a shimmering Lake Windermere, a serene Coniston or the Cumbrian coastline.
+Until the next one, where the same scene was replayed.
 Groundhog Day on a bike.

-I can’t speak for the others, but by the time we stopped for lunch at the Eskdale homestead of my brother's friend, Sim, I was feeling battered, physically and mentally.
+I can’t speak for the others, but by the time we stopped for lunch at Eskdale I was feeling battered, physically and mentally.

-To say that Sim’s wife, Catherine, served up some hearty fare would be doing her a disservice.
-It was AMAZING!
+To say that our friends Simeon and Catherine served up some hearty fare would be doing them a disservice.
 Humongous bowls of aubergine pasta and chicken and chorizo pasta, various homemade cakes, coke and San Pellegrino.
-All enjoyed with a side of sunshine and blue skies affording us stunning view of the Lake District.
-We couldn’t have asked for more and everyone agreed it was one of the highlights of the three days - certainly the best culinary experience I’ve ever had on a cycling event.
+All enjoyed with a side of sunshine and blue skies.
+Everyone agreed it was one of the highlights of the three days - certainly the best culinary experience I’ve ever had on a cycling event.

 Looking at the Day Two profile beforehand, the peaks of Hardknott and Wrynose stood out like the horns of the Devil.
-Anyone who has done the Fred Whitton can attest to just how gritty those bad boys are.
+Anyone who's done the Fred Whitton can attest to just how evil they are.

-I’d watched YouTube videos galore of Hardknott but they don’t do it justice.
-It’s mind-bogglingly insane.
+I’d watched YouTube videos of Hardknott but they don’t do it justice.
+It’s mind-bogglingly steep.
 And not just on the legendary 33% hairpins.
-I struggled to make it across the cattle grid and past the car park at the bottom in the lowest granny gear.
-Misery loves company, though, and I could see everyone was hurting.
+I struggled to make it through the car park at the bottom in granny gear.
+Misery loves company though - I could see everyone was hurting.

 “DIG DEEP” is scrawled on the road about 300m from the top of Hardknott Pass.
 Dig deep?
-You’re havin’ a larf.
-We were digging so much we’d formed our own Chicxulub crater.
+Yer havin’ a laugh.
+We were digging so deep we’d formed our own Chicxulub crater.

 Except she obviously didn’t get the memo...
 “Don’t be silly, you’ve got to do Kirkstone, I know how much it means to you.”

-There was no backing out - much to the mirth and merriment of the eavesdroppers.
+There was no backing out - much to the amusement of the eavesdroppers.

 Kirkstone certainly lives up to its moniker "The Struggle".
 Lasting 4.8 long kilometres, it delivers a stinging smack to the thighs at the start, then just keeps whacking away until you’re on the verge of tears.

-There's a brief but welcome respite, then you look up at the white pub that marks the top and shake your head in utter disbelief wondering how you're ever going to make it.
+There's a brief but welcome respite, then you look up at the white pub that marks the top and shake your head in utter disbelief, wondering how you're ever going to make it.
 It took the last ounce of energy, the final crumb of Clif bar, the last droplet of rhubarb & custard Torq gel to get me there.
 But I did it... eventually.
 Surveying the scene below, I decided I did love my wife after all.
 She’d made the right call.
-I’d have been kicking myself well into my dotage if I hadn’t done The Struggle.
+I’d have been kicking myself if I hadn’t done The Struggle.

 Then the madness set in...